 The Show connects associates around the world, keeping them plugged into our culture and building a stronger sense of shared community.
 It makes our global company feel local.

-The Show has major episodes throughout the year (plus special editions) that keep our associates aware of what’s happening in the company.
-From silly skits to important business information to showing our associates doing amazing things, The Show covers it all.
+The Show keeps our associates aware of what’s happening in the company.
+From fun skits to important business information to showing our associates doing amazing things, The Show covers it all.

 One of the best parts of working at Red Hat is coming in on Show Day.
-It’s a great excuse to leave your desk, enjoy a snack, sit back and relax while Red Hatters from all over the world make you laugh, learn, and feel pride in the company you work for.
+It’s a great excuse to leave your desk, enjoy a snack, sit back and relax each quarter as Red Hatters from all over the world make you laugh, learn, and feel pride in the company you work for.

 Here’s a teaser of what The Show is like.
 You’ll have to join Red Hat to get the full experience.